 The Automated Beat Mixing (ABM) feature makes use of Beat Info gathered from your Ots files.
-If you haven't yet setup any Beat Info chunks in your Ots files, consult the Ots Studio documentation.
+If you haven't yet setup any Beat Info chunks in your Ots files, continue reading this Tutorial, or consult the Ots Studio documentation.

 Beat Info chunks contain Intro and Outro Ranges consisting of Range Start, Match Point, and Range End markers, along with BPM (Beats Per Minute) values and NPI (Non-Percussive Intensity) values.
 All of these components effect how OtsAV executes an Automated Beat Mix.
-For further information about the above topics, consult the Ots Studio documentation.
+For further information about the above topics, continue reading this Tutorial, or consult the Ots Studio documentation.

 The image below provides a summary of how songs are mixed and aligned during an ABM.

 In order for the Automated Beat Mixing feature to create perfect beat mixes, the following information must be set correctly in your Ots files.

 Accurate BPM (Beats Per Minute) for the Intro and Outro Ranges